josdem/hugo/content/techtalk/ux/playwright_getting_started.md

 npx playwright show-report
 ```

+If you want to know how many ways we have to execute Playwright tests from command-line, please go [here](https://playwright.dev/docs/running-tests#command-line).
 To browse the code go [here](https://github.com/josdem/playwright-workshop), to download the project:

 ```bash
 git clone git@github.com:josdem/playwright-workshop.git